 - The IRS cannot close your business account until all necessary returns have been filed and all taxes owed are paid.

-- If your business is unable to pay all the taxes it may owe, our team can explain the available payment options to you.
+- If your business is unable to pay all the taxes it may owe, your accounting team can explain the available payment options to you.

 Other Tax Issues with Closing a Business